 Schedule Network Analysis Solved Example

 Solving problems further simplifies the learning process and enhances the understanding of basic concepts.
-Following post enumerates steps in schedule network analysis process using the critical path method technique.
+Following post enumerates steps involved in project schedule analysis process using the critical path method technique.

 For schedule development process, you may please read the following post.

 To summarize, project schedule network analysis is an essential project scheduling and controlling tool.
-As a matter of fact, critical path method (CPM) is the most common schedule network analysis technique.
+As a matter of fact, critical path method (CPM) is the most common technique.
 The output of project schedule analysis is a project schedule model.
 Further, a project schedule model has essential information like critical path, list of critical activities and the total float.
 Moreover, schedule model is an input for further modeling techniques such as what-if analysis and simulation.
-I hope this post serves as a resource for understanding critical path method (cpm) analysis technique.